microsoft/superbenchmark/docs/user-tutorial/benchmarks/micro-benchmarks.md

 #### Introduction

-Test the tcP connectivity between current node and nodes in the hostfile, performed by [tcping](https://github.com/zhengxiaowai/tcping)
+Test the TCP connectivity between current node and nodes in the hostfile, performed by [tcping](https://github.com/zhengxiaowai/tcping)

 #### Metrics